 An easy solution is to go out and yourself a GIFT CARD Credit Card with a 50 dollar credit on it and use it to make instant payments from your bank account.

-- Add or Edit Credit Card
+Click on My Account - Profile - Add or Edit Credit Card

 Once you are in this window make sure you remove any credit cards that have been stored in paypal that may be expired and affecting your paypal echeque payment method.